-The institution has its mechanism for the maintenance and upkeep of the infrastructure facilities and equipment of the college.
+The institution has its mechanism for the maintenance and the upkeep of the infrastructure facilities and equipment of the college.
 The infrastructure maintenance committee has been already established which oversees the maintenance and up-gradation of the infrastructure facilities available in college.
 The following infrastructure facilities are very well maintained and taken care of 1.
-Laboratory - As our college has only arts faculty under which subjects like Compulsory English, Compulsory Marathi, Marathi Literature, Sociology, Economics, Political Science and History are taught.
+Laboratory - As our college has only arts faculty under which the subject like Compulsory English, Compulsory Marathi, Marathi Literature, Sociology, Economics, Political Science and History are taught.
 There is no need for a laboratory so no question arises of maintenance.
 2. Library - We have already formed the Library Advisory Committee.
-Its periodic meetings are held and detailed discussion is done regarding the maintenance and smooth conduct of the library.
+Its periodic meetings are held and detail discussion is done regarding the maintenance and smooth conduct of the library.
 The librarian gives the information regarding the old books which are to be given for binding.
 The Principal approves it and orders the librarian to give it for binding.
 Similarly, equipment that is to be maintained is considered and proper steps are followed.
 3. Sports Complex - We have already formed the Games and Sports Committee.
-Its periodic meetings are held and detailed discussion is done.
-The physical Director is instructed to maintain grounds.
+Its periodic meetings are held and detail discussion is done.
+Physical Director is instructed to maintain grounds.
 He also gives the list of sports materials which are to be repaired.
 If possible they are repaired.
 4. Computer - Computers are checked now and then.
 If the problem is there, we call Mr. Dighore from Bhisi.
 He checks the computers and repairs them.
 5. Classrooms - Classrooms are kept clean.
 Every day our peons clean them.
 Furniture is also cleaned.
 LCD projectors are checked and if there is a problem Infrastructure Committee holds the meeting and after that takes care of it.
-Similarly, furniture is repaired by the local carpenter. https://www.accbhisi.co.in/photo-gallery https://www.accbhisi.co.in/photo-gallery
+Similarly, furniture is repaired by the local carpenter.